 - Metal tanks are made from corrugated or flat rolled metal, which may be galvanised or coated.
 They often come with a plastic inner lining (Aquaplate) that will increase the life of the tank and protect the water quality.

-- Polyethylene tanks are durable and, because rust isn't an issue, tend to be recommended for people living near the ocean.
+- Polyethylene (plastic) tanks are popular as they are relatively cheap and durable.
+Because rust isn't an issue, they are a good option for people living near the ocean.
 Other synthetic materials, such as PVC and geotextile, are used for bladder storage.
+Bladders are useful for water storage below a deck or floor; while their material is tough, it's not intended for outdoor installation.

 - Fibreglass tanks are rust and chemical-resistant and designed to withstand extreme temperatures.
 They're not the cheapest option, and more suitable for above-ground installation, while all other types can also be installed below ground.

 - Concrete tanks, more often used for agricultural and industrial purposes, won't rust, burn, melt or blow away.
-They an be bought ready-made, or custom made onsite.
+They can be bought ready-made, or custom made onsite.

 Ask your local council and water supplier which rules and regulations apply in your area.
 You may need to submit a development or building application, and there may be rules around drinking rainwater or mosquito breeding prevention, as well as restrictions on the tank's location, colour, height and labelling or noise regulations for a pump.